 - The SCC transmits its written decision and rationale to student, the complainant, the student’s home center or program dean and the judicial officer within 15 calendar days of the hearing.
 The SCC also transmits the verbatim record of the hearing session to the judicial officer within 15 calendar days of the hearing.

 Sanctions and Imposition of Sanctions

 The judicial officer is responsible for implementing any sanction for misconduct within seven calendar days of the SCC decision.
 The judicial officer provides a written notice to the student, the complainant and the dean of the student’s home center or program and maintains a copy for the college’s records.

-- The student has the right to appeal a decision by the judicial officer or by the SCC to the provost/vice president for academic affairs.
+- The student has the right to appeal a decision by the judicial officer or by the SCC to the vice provost for academics.
 Such appeals are not a rehearing of the complaint; rather, they provide a safeguard against errors or unfairness.
 The student may appeal the determination of responsibility, the sanction or both.